SchedulingKit

 Tips from high-performing massage therapists businesses that reduced no-shows with reminders

-Ask clients to arrive 10 minutes early in the reminder to protect session start times
+Ask clients to arrive ten minutes early in the reminder itself so the request is documented, not just verbal

 Massage Therapists Appointment Reminder Questions